 Scalia and Dworkin split over exactly what kind of abstraction the Constitution’s words express.
 Scalia thinks the abstraction must be “dated” while Dworkin thinks it is “principled.”
 As Scalia understands it, the abstraction has to involve asking what people in the eighteenth century would have thought of, say, electric cattle prods.
 It is abstract because the question is not “what did they think?” or “what list of punishments did they have in mind?” but rather “what would they have thought if they had considered, say, the use of electric cattle prods as a punishment?”

 Dworkin thinks the original meaning of the Constitution’s prohibition on cruel and unusual punishment is that the state is forbidden to use whatever punishments are truly cruel.
+That’s what he means by saying that the interpretation should be “principled.”
 The challenge they left for future generations was to figure out what cruelty genuinely means.
 It is an invitation to engage in a kind of historically constrained moral philosophy in order to discover the truth about the abstract values mentioned in the Constitution in order to apply them to novel cases.
 (I will say more about what “historically constrained” means below.)

 In other words, Scalia thinks we have to use history to settle questions about the Constitution’s meaning while Dworkin thinks we have to use philosophy.

-I wanted to include Dworkin’s article “The Moral Reading of the Constitution” because I wanted a clearer alternative to Scalia’s point of view.
-One thing I wish I had done in class is mention the constraints that Dworkin thinks judges work under.
-He does not think that the Constitution is an invitation to engage in an open-ended philosophical inquiry into the nature of cruelty or equality.
+It shows that he does not think that the Constitution is an invitation to engage in an open-ended philosophical inquiry into the nature of cruelty or equality.
 There is some of that, in his opinion, but there are also significant constraints on how that inquiry can go.
 Roughly, it has to be in line with a historical train of thinking that stretches back to the original Constitution.